Skip to main content

 About St. Michael's Alley

-St. Michael's Alley is a Palo Alto dinner option with a limited set of verified public details.
-The confirmed schedule is Tuesday through Sunday from 5 to 9 PM, with Monday closed, the verified dress code is smart casual.
-There is no verified published price range, chef credit, cuisine label, seating count, private-dining setup, or menu format in the available venue data, so use the confirmed basics as the planning anchor.
+St. Michael's Alley is a Palo Alto dinner option.
+The schedule is Tuesday through Sunday from 5 to 9 PM, with Monday closed, the dress code is smart casual.
+No price range, chef credit, cuisine label, seating count, private-dining setup, or menu format is published, so plan with these basics in mind.

 A dinner-only choice for evening plans

-Because the verified public details are limited, it is best approached as a direct Palo Alto dinner choice rather than a restaurant to pick for a specific chef, menu format, price point, cuisine type, seating count, or confirmed published accolade.
+Because information is limited, it works best as a direct Palo Alto dinner choice rather than a restaurant to pick for a specific chef, menu format, price point, cuisine type, seating count, or published accolade.

-For group planning, think in terms of what is confirmed and what still needs checking.
-The available venue data does not confirm a private room, capacity, group package, or dietary policy, so contact the restaurant directly if any of those details are important.
+For group planning, think in terms of what is known and what still needs checking.
+The restaurant does not list a private room, capacity, group package, or dietary policy, so contact them directly if any of those details are important.

 First-timers should treat the meal as an evening booking, not a research-heavy tasting-menu appointment.
 Confirm current menu direction, pricing, reservation details, any dietary needs before committing if those details matter to the group.
-The verified facts are simple: St. Michael's Alley is in Palo Alto, open 5 to 9 PM Tuesday through Sunday, closed Monday, smart casual.
+The key details are simple: St. Michael's Alley is in Palo Alto, open 5 to 9 PM Tuesday through Sunday, closed Monday, smart casual.

 Location